wp-plugins/squirrly-seo/readme.txt

 - <strong>Write Better Content.</strong> We help you build up seo content that is also great-to-read for Human readers and helps you build up some valuable and subtle SEO.

 - <strong>Stay up to date with your SEO and Social Signals, with our Email Alerts</strong>.
-We send out email alerts if something on your wordpress site needs immediate attention, so that you can act upon it and save your business the trouble.
+We send out email alerts if something on your Wordpress site needs immediate attention, so that you can act upon it and save your business the trouble.

 - <strong>Copyright-Free Images That You Can Use.</strong>